-Rounds: Franklin Frog is a great interactive nonfiction app for toddlers.
-It explores the life cycle of a frog — including feeding, hibernation, mating, birth, growing from tadpoles, and maturation — in a way that the toddlers can understand and are intrigued to explore more.
+Rounds: Franklin Frog is a great interactive nonfiction app for toddlers and preschoolers.
+It explores the life cycle of a frog — including feeding, hibernation, mating, birth, growing from tadpoles, and maturation — in a way that young children can understand and are intrigued to explore more.

 The app covers the whole life cycle of the frog, starting from places they live, food they eat, ways to catch food, to hibernating, mating and laying eggs, to changing from tadpoles to frogs, … and then a new cycle begins with a new frog named Fraser…

 The design of the app is excellent.
 All the narration is in children’s voice.
-It is cute yet very clear.
+The voice is cute yet very clear.
 The background music fits the theme very well.
 The pictures are bold and simple.
-The interaction is plenty but not over-whelming.
-The overall flow of the app is smooth and at the right pace for a pre-school child.
+The interaction is plenty but not overwhelming.
+The overall flow of the app is smooth and at the right pace for a preschool child.

 Many times I found it hard to explain the science concepts to a young child.
 Rounds: Franklin Frog does a wonderful job in making the facts right yet understandable by a toddler or pre-schooler.
 The little ones will learn tons of facts about frogs, and have fun at the same time.